March 28 – April 4, 2020

 We are almost full, to reserve a cabin or for any questions, email …

 Want to captain your own group on your own boat?
 We can make that happen, and for less.

 Travel is easy from the US.
 SJU is the airport and there are direct flights from most big cities.
 From there it is a 35 mile taxi and the base can arrange it for you.
+We are looking into a shuttle, possibly the day prior to boarding.
 As always, we are preparing a have a full travel page with tips for flight, cab and accommodations.
 And pages for itinerary, what to bring and on.
 For US citizens, no passport needed.

 Hurricane Dorian just passed our islands leaving them unscathed.
 Of course we will be sailing in the good season, just pleasant tradewinds in March.

 “Sparkling beaches, such as La Perla and Flamenco, wrap around the main island’s forests and towns, and cover the many smaller surrounding islands.
 With so many uninhabited islands, there’s plenty of unspoiled paradise for you to discover.

 Explore the Mona Island, the “Galapagos of the Caribbean”, UNESCO forts and, of course, try the delicious local rum and piña coladas.
 If you love wildlife, there are 20 beautiful forests, such as El Yunque National Forest with 20 species of orchid.
 La Coca waterfall is worth a visit, as are the bioluminescent bays where the waters glow as you swim.
 If you are a foodie, order mofongo, a mound of mashed fried plantains and one of Puerto Rico’s most famous dishes.”

 Recommended Itinerary …